Let-to-Buy Mortgage Advice

 Step 2

 We take a deeper look at your current mortgage, property value, potential rent, desired new home, income and wider finances.
-Before the call you’ll complete a fact-find and share key documents so we can work with real figures.
+Before the call you’ll complete a secure fact-find and share key documents so we can work with real figures.

 Step 3

-Research & Recommendation
+Research & Mortgage Recommendation Call

 We research suitable Let-to-Buy lenders and onward mortgage options, checking rental stress tests, equity release, deposit levels and affordability with two mortgages.
 We’ll then recommend a structure that fits your goals and risk appetite.